A little language humour – because translators aren’t all the same…

 Language humour is a funny thing, and we think you may enjoy the following fine examples of the translator’s art… If you see others you’d like to share with us, please drop us a line at Share your language humour

-We’ll be updating this fine selection occasionally, so do drop by again… but meanwhile not check these out?
+We’ll be updating this fine selection occasionally, so do drop by again… but meanwhile why not check these out?

 • Today’s is a throwaway society, but we were surprised at a European translation agency’s claim: OUR TRANSLATORS ARE DISPOSABLE WORLDWIDE… Not a career with prospects then!